davegreen/davegreen.github.io/_posts/2018-06-05-powershell-modules-storing-state-for-connections.md

 categories: [Computers]
 ---

 Following on from my recent module writing work, i've been using a little trick in some of my PowerShell modules to store a small amount of state that persists as long as the module is loaded.
-I've been using this strategy as a way to manage connections.
+I've been primarily using this strategy as a way to manage connections for SharePoint and REST services.

 My example here is a small one derived loosely from a SharePoint Client-Side Object Model (CSOM) module I use and maintain.
 Essentially, in the module .psm1 file the variable is defined and then used by a couple of functions to set, get and clear the connection data using the `$script:variable` scoping, as shown below: